oliora/ppconsul/README.md

 `make`

 Windows:
-open sulution file `ppconsul\workspace\ppconsul.sln` in MSVS and build there or build the project from the command line with
+open solution file `ppconsul\workspace\ppconsul.sln` in MSVS or build the project from the command line with
-`cmake --build . --config release`.
+`cmake --build . --config Release`.

 ## How To Run Tests
 TBD